jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The inner workings of an object or command are its *private* members.
 You only get to work with an object or command’s *public* members.

-So the privates of an object are protected and hidden away, while the public contents can freely be used.
+So the private contents of an object are protected and hidden away, while the public contents can freely be used.

 #### Friends